yumixiaoping/directus/docs/app/overview.md

 # The Application

-> The App is a no-code presentation layer for your data, content, and assets.
+> The Directus App is a no-code presentation layer for your data, content, and assets.
 It uses an intuitive left-to-right visual
 > hierarchy for general organization and navigation.

 <img src="../assets/app-overview.svg" alt="Directus Application Overview" class="no-shadow" />